Skip to main content

 What We Can Do to Stop It

 We may not be able to reverse hundreds of years' worth of environmental harm overnight, but we can stop doing it today!
 Governments need to implement stricter environmental regulations, promote much more generous amounts of investment in clean energy, and overhaul waste management practices.
 As citizens, we possess tremendous potential for creating change: reducing the use of plastic, planting trees, recycling regularly, and taking public transport instead of our cars.
-Small change adds up into HUGE change through a multiplier effect when millions of people, including all of us, begin acting collectively.
-The effort against pollution begins with awareness — being mindful that every decision we make a little far and far TRYING to make an impact on the planet we all share.
+Small change adds up into a HUGE change through a multiplier effect when millions of people, including all of us, begin acting collectively.
+The effort against pollution begins with awareness — being mindful that every decision we make is a little far and far, TRYING to make an impact on the planet we all share.

 Our Last Opportunity

 We have one Earth — one opportunity to preserve it.
 Pollution is not a far-away problem; it is here, in our towns, in our food, in our lungs.
 The choice is easy: act now or pay for it later.
 Let’s be the generation that took action instead of passing the bucket.
-Together we can bring balance back, and heal the planet, and build a clean, green future.
+Together we can bring balance back, heal the planet, and build a clean, green future.
 Because if we do not stop pollution now, pollution will stop us.

 F&Q

-1. What is pollution and why is it dangerous?
+1. What is pollution, and why is it dangerous?

 Pollution is a form of contamination that our natural environment experiences from harmful substances such as smoke, chemicals, and waste, among other things.
 It is dangerous because it destroys ecosystems, harms wildlife, and impacts human health, resulting in diseases such as asthma, cancer, and heart problems.
 In fact, according to the World Health Organization (WHO), more than 9 million premature deaths are attributable to pollution each year.